MarcelGarus/server/blog/draft compact-structs.md

 # Compact Structs

-## How I handle size and alignment
+## Memory layouting is fucking hard

 Many programming languages have product types, often called structs.
 For example, this is a struct in my language [Martinaise](/martinaise):